 Erlik or Erik Khan is the pig-faced god of death and rulers of demons in Siberian mythology, and the first creation of Ulsan the creator god.
 He judges the dead and is assisted by evil spirits that cause misfortune, sickness, and death, including 9 sons and daughters.
 Image: Dictionnaire Infernal

 Kwakwaka’wakw transformation masks are worn by dancers to display their status during potlatch ceremonies, where they give gifts to attendees.
 When a cord on the mask is pulled, its inner form is revealed, often changing from an animal into a mythological creature or ancestor.
 Photo: Myrabella

-Man being persecuted by goblins and other spirits.
+A sorcerer casting a shadow of The Devil by candle light.
 From “Le serpent de la Genèse” (The Serpent of Genesis) Volume 1, by Stanislas de Guaita, 1920.
 Source: Embassy of the Free Mind

 The title plate from Michael Maier’s Arcana Arcanissima, 1614.
 Above are three figures from the Egyptian myth of the dismemberment of Osiris by his brother Typhon, and reassembling by his sister Isis.
 The Greek gods Hercules and Dionysus flank the sides and below are the Egyptian mythological creatures of Ibis, Apis, and Cynocephalus.

 Apep was the Egyptian god of chaos and the greatest enemy of the Sun god Ra.
 This god appeared as a giant snake and was much feared by Egyptians, even in their death—as he’s known to eat souls.
 To ward off Apep, they would defile effigies and bury the dead with protective spells.